 Click Here To Schedule Your Free Consultation Now

-At one time, artificial intelligence, data-driven marketing and voice search engine optimization (VSEO) were ambitious concepts bordering on the ridiculous.
+At one time, artificial intelligence, voice search engine optimization (VSEO) and the Internet of Things (IoT) advertising were ambitious concepts bordering on the ridiculous.
 Today, these are some of the top digital marketing trends.

 And why wouldn’t they be?
 After all, if your business intends to remain competitive in this crowded online landscape, you must adapt to the latest innovations.

-In this article, we’ll go over the 38 most important digital marketing trends you can’t ignore this year because they will help your business not just survive, but thrive in this age of never-ending marketing changes.
+In this article, we’ll list 34 important digital marketing trends you can’t ignore in the coming year because they will help your business not just survive, but thrive in this age of never-ending marketing changes.

 - Programmatic Advertising